iot-uoe/webdev/pages/pages-root-folder/index.md

 header:
   image_fullwidth: banner.png
 widget1:
-  title: "What is IoT"
+  title: "What is IoT?"
 # url: ''
 # image: ''
-  text: 'The Internet of Things (loT) is the interconnection via the Internet of computing devices en1bedded in everyday objects, enabling them to send and receive data.'
+  text: 'The Internet of Things (loT) is the interconnection via the Internet of sensors and computing devices embedded in everyday objects, enabling them to send and receive data.'
 widget2:
   title: "What are we offering?"
 #  url: ''